gosub-com/Zurfur/README.md

 | Buffer\<T\> | A mutable array of mutable elements, but with a *constant* `Count`
 | List\<T\> | Dynamically sized mutable list with mutable elements
 | Span\<T\> | Span into `Array`, `Buffer`, or `List`.
 It has a constant `Count`.
 Mutability of elements depends on usage (e.g Span from `Array` is immutable, Span from `Buffer` or `List` is mutable)
 | Map<K,V> | Unordered mutable map.
-There is also `RoMap` which is immutable.
 | Json | Json data structure

 There are several different kinds of types.
 There is `ro` for a read-only immutable type.
-And there is `heap` for a type always allocated on the heap.
+And there is `boxed` for a type always allocated on the heap.
-Even though a mutable heap type is a reference, it still has an owner and acts like a value type.
-There is `heap ro` which is an immutable reference type with fast implicit copy because it just copies the reference.
+Even though a mutable boxed type is a reference, it still has an owner and acts like a value type.
+There is `boxed ro` which is an immutable reference type with fast implicit copy because it just copies the reference.

 | Type Qualifier | Examples | Passing Style | Explicit Clone Required | Speed/Notes